telegram-ru/ru-bot/readme.md

 create database rubot_test;
 create database rubot_production;

-grant all privileges on database rubot_legacy to rubot;
+grant all privileges on database rubot_development to rubot;
 grant all privileges on database rubot_test to rubot;
 grant all privileges on database rubot_production to rubot;
 ```